CatalogueLegacies/antconc.github.io/_episodes/06-search.md

 >{: .solution}
 {: .challenge}

->## Task 4: Examine how adverbs are used to modify the verbs "look".
+>## Task 4: Examine how adverbs are used to modify the verb "look".
 >* Note: you can search for two-word strings and wildcards can be used more than once.
 >
 >>## Solution